 Community Bank Capital Simplification.
 Community banks have long raised concerns with bank regulators about the regulatory burden, complexity, and costs associated with certain provisions of the Basel III Rule.
 In response, Congress provided an "off-ramp" for institutions, like us, with total consolidated assets of less than \$10 billion.
 Section 201 of the Regulatory Relief Act instructed the federal banking regulators to establish a single "Community Bank Leverage Ratio" ("CBLR") of between 8 and 10%.
 Under the final rule, a community banking organization is eligible to elect the new framework if it has: less than \$10 billion in total consolidated assets, limited amounts of certain assets and off-balance sheet exposures, and a CBLR greater than 9%.
-The bank regulatory agencies temporarily lowered the CBLR to 8% as a result of the COVID-19 pandemic.
-We may elect the CBLR framework at any time, but have not currently determined to do so.
+We may elect the CBLR framework at any time but have not currently determined to do so.